ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 With this the details table is only shown when the SelectedSessionCorrelationId has a value, which it will have if a row is selected in the master table.

 #### Save Workbook

-'Done Editing'
+Ones your done editing the workbook you can choose 'Done Editing'.
+Then choose Save, enter a title and select the correct subscription, resource group & location.
+Choose Apply and the workbook is saved.

-Choose Save, enter a title and select the correct subscription, resource group & location.
+Note that parameter selection is also saved.
+So if you're filtering on e.g. success == false and choose Save, this selection will be saved.
+Whenever you or another users opens the workbook this selection will be pre selected.